crokita/strider-android/README.md

 *  Support for IntelliJ IDEA projects?
 *  Remove the apks from the emulator when it's finished?
 *  Option to automatically set up the Android SDK?
+*  Kill the currently running emulator if the user decides to switch emulators between retests